 Medsafe Website – click here to directly access the Medsafe website.

-Board Statement on Internet Medicine – click here to review this statement.
+Board Statement on Internet and Electronic Communication – click here to review this statement.